This Legendary Road Trip Might Be the Most Beautiful Drive on Earth

 Along the way, you’ll wind through volcanic lava fields, ancient forests, and shimmering salt flats.
 You’ll see sprawling national parks, turquoise lakes, massive glaciers, and multicolored rock formations.
 Whether you tackle the entire Ruta or opt for a shorter portion, this is an adventure like no other.
 Here’s how to make it happen, and a preview of the beauty that awaits.

-In a perfect world, you’d visit ASAP to see the total solar eclipse this December 14th.
-But unless you already live in Argentina (lucky!), that particular trip is but a daydream for now.
-When borders reopen, the best time to visit is November and December, when the road is lined with gorgeous, colorful lupine flowers; or in January and February, when temperatures rise (along with prices and crowds).
+The best time to visit Argentina is November and December, when the road is lined with gorgeous, colorful lupine flowers; or in January and February, when temperatures rise (along with prices and crowds).

 Where to rent a vehicle

-Assuming you flew into Buenos Aires to explore the “Paris of South America” (spoiler alert: it’s much friendlier than Paris), you’ll catch a two-hour flight to your launching point of Bariloche.
+Assuming you flew into Buenos Aires to explore the “Paris of South America," you’ll catch a two-hour flight to your launching point of Bariloche.
 From there, you’ve got options: Patagonia Austral Rent A Car will deliver your car to you, or if you prefer a 4x4, try booking through Campanada.
-For a tricked-out camper van situation, the closest Wicked Van company is in Puerto Varas, Chile: it’s a few hours away, but worth it if you have your heart set on #vanlife.
+For a tricked-out camper van situation, the closest Wicked Van company is in Puerto Varas, Chile: It’s a few hours away, but worth it if you have your heart set on #vanlife.

 Bariloche is by far the biggest city on the route, so gather any needed camping supplies, and stock up on good wine or snacks for the road.
 One more thing: You’re going to see a lot of hitchhikers on this road trip.
 This is both legal and extremely common here.
 Don’t feel obligated to stop, of course, and always trust your gut.
 Got it?
 Time to hit the road.